-Listen, everybody needs to have a homemade vanilla cake recipe in their arsenal!
-When I tell you that this is probably the only recipe you’ll ever need for a from-scratch vanilla cake, I’m serious.
+Everybody needs to have a homemade vanilla cake recipe in their arsenal!
+I’m serious when I tell you that this is probably the only recipe you’ll ever need for a from-scratch vanilla cake.
 I meant it with this chocolate cake recipe and I mean it now!

 I made this vanilla cake recipe to welcome in the New Year and I’ve made it twice since then!
 I guess that’s kinda bad since we aren’t even 2 weeks into the New Year!
-For what’s it’s worth I did share!
-Besides, I don’t know anyone on their death bed that ever said ” Out of all the things I’ve done, I wish I never had that slice of delicious cake” I’m going for it!!
+For what it’s worth, I did share!
+Besides, I don’t know anyone on their deathbed that ever said, ” Out of all the things I’ve done, I wish I never had that slice of delicious cake” I’m going for it!!

 I decked this cake out with sprinkles and sparkler candles and the celebration mood was set!
 It really is the perfect celebration cake btw!
 The ingredients are so simple, it reduces and doubles like a dream and it’s so dadgum delicious!!

 What makes this the best vanilla cake recipe?

 1. It stays perfectly moist and fluffy for DAYYYZZZ!!